guptaNswati/-fh_team04-project02/Project2Proposal.md

 The client for this project would be a PC game distribution service like Steam, EA Origin, or Uplay.
 The client would sell the game over their distribution service and take a percentage of the profits.

 The users of this software are the people who want to play Kamisado either with a friend or against a computer opponent.
 They would buy the game from the distributor and play it on their computers.
+Users would also have access to the web version.

 ### 1.3.
 Search Words

-Kamisado, Chess, Board, Game, Two-Player, Computer Opponent
+Kamisado, Chess, Board, Game, Two-Player, Computer Opponent, Colorblind

 ###1.4.
-Scope and Objectives [critical section]
+Scope and Objectives
 Graphics will need to be created for the board and the pieces.
-Additionally, graphics will be created for the purposes of highlighting valid board spaces and highlighting which opponent's piece will move if a certain space is landed on.
+Additionally, graphics will be created for the purposes of highlighting valid board spaces and for colorblind use.

-The pieces will be able to be moved with the mouse, and will snap to the center of each board space.
-This way, pieces will appear aligned and centered.
+There will be a Main Menu from which the user can start a one or two-player game, or play a two-player game with colorblind mode enabled.

+The starting player will start by clicking on any piece to start with.
 Only the active piece will be able to move, and the game will display an overlay of highlighted game spaces, indicating the spaces that are legal for the active piece to move onto.
 If a player finishes a move and the opponent's active piece is blocked, leaving it with no valid moves, the player will get an additional turn, moving the piece with the color of the blocked piece's color.

-The game will detect when the win condition has been met by either player and display a game results message, stating which player won.
+The game will detect when the win condition has been met by either player the game will end.

 There will be an option for a single player to play against a computer opponent.
 Since the computer only needs to worry about moving one piece at a time, and doesn't need to decide which piece to move, it will either move the piece that wins the game, or move to a space that doesn't allow its opponent (the player) to win next turn.
 The computer will determine which of the available spaces is ideal.